abanu-org/abanu/docs/about-this-documentation.rst

   .. csv-table:: Title of CSV table
     :header: "Column 1", "Column 2", "Column 3"

-    "Sampel Row 1", Cell, Cell
+    "Sample Row 1", Cell, Cell
-    "Sampel Row 2", Cell, "Cell with multiple Words"
+    "Sample Row 2", Cell, "Cell with multiple Words"

-You can skip quotes, of cell content conains only a single word
+You can skip quotes, of cell content contains only a single word

 Table as flat list